Nafees10/qui/docs/events.md

 up focus, and the parent will look for another widget to send further keyboard input to.

+Also for mouse events.
+Return false behaviour may be used to help in scrolling.

 ## `bool adoptEvent(bool)`
 Called when this widget is adopted by a parent, or disowned.
 The boolean flag will be true when it is adopted, false when disowned.